plovercode/course-python-geospatial/notebooks/case-curieuzeneuzen-air-quality.md

 gdf_gent["road_type"].value_counts()
 ```

 **Note!** We have been using a brute-force search for the closest street by calculating for each point the distance to all streets.
-This is a good exercise to learn the syntax, but there are however better methods for such "nearest" queries.
-See eg https://automating-gis-processes.github.io/site/notebooks/L3/nearest-neighbor-faster.html
+This is a good exercise to learn the syntax, but there are better methods for such "nearest" queries.
+See eg https://geopandas.org/en/latest/docs/user_guide/mergingdata.html#nearest-joins

 +++